-The job descriptions listed above are intended to describe the general nature and level of work being performed by the employee in this position.
-They are not intended to be construed as an exhaustive list of all responsibilities, duties, activities, and skills required of a person in this position.
+The job descriptions listed below are intended to describe the general nature and level of work being performed by the employee in the listed position.
+These descriptions are not intended to be construed as an exhaustive list of all responsibilities, duties, activities, and skills required of a person in this position.
 Responsibilities, duties, activities, work hours and skills may change at any time with or without notice.

-All employment candidates are required to be fingerprinted and receive successful approval from a criminal background check with the State of New Jersey Department of Education.
-An individual must be able to perform the essential duties of the position satisfactorily.
-Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
+An individual must be able to perform each essential duty and responsibility satisfactorily.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-The Pennington School is located on a 54-acre campus in Pennington, New Jersey.
+The Pennington School is located on a 55-acre campus in Pennington, New Jersey.
 Not all buildings on campus have elevators.